Healthy Homes Assessment Naenae

 Naenae Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Naenae and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory in all Naenae and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate compliance with the Healthy Homes Standards that apply or will be in force throughout the tenancy period of their rental properties.
+• Property managers and landlords have to keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will apply to their rental properties.

 Beginning 1 July 2021

-• Private landlords and property managers have to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed , or altered tenant.
+• Private landlords and property managers should ensure their rental properties comply according to Healthy Homes Standards within 90 days of a new, renewed , or altered Tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes